nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Adding a Client while all Clients are being shown

-   1. Test case: `cadd n/David …` <br>
+   1. Test case: `cadd n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/injured-thigh t/allergy-dairy` <br>
       Expected: First contact is added to the list.
       Details of the added contact shown in the status message.

+   1. Other incorrect Add Client commands to try:
+       `cadd n/John Doe p/98765432 a/311, Clementi Ave 2, #02-25 t/injured-thigh` (exercise type not added),
+       `cadd n/John Doe p/98765432 e/example.com a/311, Clementi Ave 2, #02-25 t/injured-thigh t/allergy-dairy` (invalid email address) <br>
+      Expected: Client is not added.
+Error details are shown in the status message.

+### 6.3 Editing a Client

+1. Editing a Client while all Clients are being shown

+   1. Test case: `cedit 1 p/91234567` <br>
+      Expected: First contact is added to the list.
+      Details of the added contact shown in the status message.

+   1. Other incorrect Add Client commands to try:
+       `cedit 0 p/91234567` (index out of bound) <br>
+      Expected: Client is not edited.
+Error details are shown in the status message.

+### 6.4 Deleting a Client

+1. Deleting a Client while all Clients are being shown

+   1. Test case: `cdel 1` <br>
+      Expected: First contact is removed from the list.
+      Details of the added contact shown in the status message.

-### 6.3 Adding a Session
+### 6.5 Adding a Session

 1. Adding a Session while all Clients are being shown.

     1. Test case: `sadd g/Machoman Gym ex/Endurance at/29/09/2020 1600 t/120` <br>
        Expected: Session is added to the list, and it is shown in order.
        Details of the added Session shown in the status message.

     1. Other incorrect Add Session commands to try:
         `sadd g/machoman ex/endurance at/29/09/2020 t/120` (wrong date format),
         `sadd g/machoman ex/endurance at/29/09/2020 1600 t/0` (invalid duration) <br>
        Expected: Session is not added.
 Error details are shown in the status message.

-### 6.4 Editing a Session
+### 6.6 Editing a Session

 1. Editing a Session while all Sessions are being shown.